hikari-ongaku/hikari-ongaku/docs/getting_started/basics.md

  * `Track` - This is a singular track, because a url to a video/song was originally sent.

- * `SearchResult` - This is a list of songs, that are usually going to be very similar to each other.
+ * `typing.Sequence[Track]` - This is a list of songs, that are usually going to be very similar to each other.

  * `None` - Your result returned absolutely nothing!